-&lt;sup>59 (ev: copy of flex form; agendas with committee rep names, with p-t faculty highlighted, from two committees - Senate and ??)
+59 (ev: copy of flex form; agendas with committee rep names, with p-t faculty highlighted, from two committees - Senate and ??)

-&lt;sup>60 (Ev: part-time faculty eval form, with P1-4 eval requirement highlighted)
+60 (Ev: part-time faculty eval form, with P1-4 eval requirement highlighted)

-&lt;sup>61 (ev: link to online sites, copy of the handbook)
+^{61 (}ev: link to online sites, copy of the handbook)

 information that supports their requests.
-The members of this standing committee vote and the final ranking is forwarded to the President for consideration.
+The members of this standing committee vote and the final ranking is forwarded to the president for consideration.
+62

-Managerial requests are forwarded to the president, with discussions and input from Vice Presidents Council and Consultation Council.
+Managerial requests are forwarded to the president, with discussions and input from Vice Presidents' Council and Consultation Council.

-During the budget cuts a few years ago, the College reduced the number of class sections offered by about 20-25 percent, and as a result, several classified positions were lost, along with one Dean position.
-These reductions were difficult, but the College managed by reallocating work and hiring alternative positions, such as the Instructional Data Specialists who now enter all the class schedule changes and manage the Catalog changes.
-During the recent few years, the College began to increase FTES, implement the new Student Success and Student Equity state initiatives, and expand support for distance education.
-The increased workload on Classified Staff and Managers began to limit the amount of support these groups could provide to meet College goals.
-As a result, over the last two years, the College added two new Dean of Student Learning positions, funded by a combination of Student Success, Student Equity, and General Fund money.
+During the budget cuts a few years ago, the College reduced the number of class sections offered by about 20-25 percent, and as a result, several classified positions were lost, along with one dean position.
+These reductions were difficult, but the College managed by reallocating work and hiring alternative positions, such as the instructional data specialists who now enter all the class schedule changes and manage the catalog changes.
+During the recent few years, the College began to increase FTES, implement the new student success and student equity state initiatives, and expand support for distance education.
+The increased workload on classified staff and managers began to limit the amount of support these groups could provide to meet College goals.
+As a result, over the last two years, the College and District approved several new positions to provide some of the needed support.
+The College added two new dean of student learning positions, funded by a combination of student success, student equity, and general fund money.
 The College has added several new classified staff positions, and is currently in the process of hiring several more new classified staff positions.
 The majority of these positions have been funded through a combination of categorical, SSSP, Student Equity, and general funds.